EnterpriseDB/repmgr/README.md

     createuser -s repmgr
     createdb repmgr -O repmgr

-We recommend using the name `repmgr` for both, but you can use whatever name you like (and you need to set the names you chose in the `conninfo` string in `repmgr.conf`; see below). `repmgr` will create the schema and objects it needs when it connects to the server.
+We recommend using the name `repmgr` for both user and database, but you can use whatever name you like (and you need to set the names you chose in the `conninfo` string in `repmgr.conf`; see below).
+We also recommend that you set the `repmgr` user's search path to include the `repmgr` schema for convenience when querying the metadata tables and views.

+The `repmgr` application will create its metadata schema in the `repmgr` database when the master server is registered.

 ### repmgr configuration